LynNor1/PaintByNumber_OCR/README.md

 - tessdata (contains the English training data you need)
 - test

 The Tess4J folder is configured as a NetBeans project!
 In NetBeans, you can load the Tess4J folder as a project.
 Right-click on the project icon and select "Test..." to run the JUnit tests.
-If your code is having trouble finding the native DLLs, you need to add -Dtest-sys-prop.java.library.path=lib/win32-x86-64 for the JUnit tests to run properly.
-For your own code, you need to add -Djava.library.path=lib/win32-x86-64 to the "Run" "VM Options:" in the Project Properties.
-(This is **NOT** working for me right now on my PC!)
+If your code is having trouble finding the native DLLs, you need to add `-Dtest-sys-prop.java.library.path=lib/win32-x86-64` for the JUnit tests to run properly.
+For your own code, you need to add `-Djava.library.path=lib/win32-x86-64` to the "Run" "VM Options:" in the Project Properties.
+(This is **NOT** working for me right now on my PC!
+And on my Mac, I didn't specify the library path at all!
+Eh?)

+In order for your code to find the Tesseract training data, also add `-DTESSDATA_PREFIX=/usr/local/Cellar/tesseract/4.1.1/share/tessdata` to your "Run" "VM Options:".
+Obviously, you need to point to your particular tessdata folder.

 Here is a quick example of how to use Tesseract OCR in Java: